johnmathews/johnmathews.github.io.old/content/articles/20170609_ambitious.md

 The founder of Slack lives in Vancouver	with his wife and kids.
 He spends 1 day each week in California and everyone thinks Slack is Californian due to good marketing.
 Forget national pride, be pragmatic.
 Leverage the internet.

-The founders of Airbnb would fly from New York's to California for 1 day each week.
+The founders of Airbnb would fly from New York to California for 1 day each week.
 They were originally in California where AirBnB started, but decided that if they could make it work in New York then AirBnB would be a success, so they moved to New York and flew back for meetings , etc. If you ask Europeans to come to a meeting in London (which is not as far as California is from New York) people start complaining and deciding they can't be bothered.